Collaborations

 Starting in 2005 Tom Perry has been sampling and testing the middle branch of the middle fork of the Purgatoire River and in recent years this testing has been handed off to new River Watch volunteers.
 This sampling site on the Bar NI Ranch is very interesting as it is upstream of all human activity and gives a clean baseline profile of the Purgatoire River before it passes through human activity zones including, farming, ranching, gas development, small acreage development, new roads/erosion etc.

-Trinidad State Junior College (TSJC)
+Trinidad State College (TSC)

 Trinidad State College has been an integral partner as host site for the Trinidad Water Festival enabling its success.
 The festival has been held on campus each year since its inception in 2012.
 Multiple TSC faculty members have engaged students through their demonstrations and many volunteers come from the ranks of TSC staff.